datawire/argo-rollouts/docs/features/traffic-management/ambassador.md

 In the example above we are configuring Ambassador to route 30% of the traffic coming from `<public ingress>/someapp` to the service `someapp-canary` and the rest of the traffic will go to the service `someapp-stable`.
 If users want to gradually increase the traffic to the canary service, they have to update the `canary-mapping` setting the weight to the desired value either manually or automating it somehow.

 With Argo-Rollouts there is no need to create the `canary-mapping`.
-The process of creating it and gradually update its weight is fully automated by the Argo-Rollouts controller.
+The process of creating it and gradually updating its weight is fully automated by the Argo-Rollouts controller.
 The following example shows how to configure the `Rollout` resource to use Ambassador as a traffic router for canary deployments:

 ```yaml